Elmton, Creswell and Hodthorpe

 One of the Elmton, Creswell and Hodthorpe Big Local partnership’s central goals was to help residents and visitors to feel more passionate about the area, both to encourage tourism and restore a sense of community spirit they felt had deteriorated following the closure of the mines in the early 1990’s.
 They focused on reconnecting the area to its heritage, promoting local activity, funding renovations and improvements, and refurbishing important community spaces to help bring residents together.

 Creating social spaces for each of the three villages was an especially important part of this work for the partnership.
 As well as the new leisure centre in Creswell, they made refurbishments to the Elmton School Room (completed in 2019) and Hodthorpe Community Social Club (completed in 2020).
-Big Local funding was also used to plant flower beds, create a memorial for the Creswell Colliery Disaster of 1950, and create tourist information boards for each of the three villages.
+The school room was repainted and fitted with new double-glazed windows, a multipurpose disabled toilet, a new kitchen, flooring, and gutters.
+The social club was also able to extend their kitchen and re-furnish the space thanks to the grant.
+For both projects, investment in these buildings helped to create a focal point in their respective villages through which community activity could be organised.

 Local volunteers were engaged to support these developments, and the new spaces helped long-time residents and newer residents to mix.
 The partnership saw the investment into these projects as building a patchwork of local spaces that residents and tourists could enjoy.